Ke'Bryan Hayes Preview, Player Props: Pirates vs. Cardinals

 Cardinals Pitching Rankings

-- The Cardinals have a 4.69 team ERA that ranks 23rd among all MLB pitching staffs.
+- The Cardinals have the 23rd-ranked team ERA across all league pitching staffs (4.66).

-- Hudson (5-1 with a 4.41 ERA and 33 strikeouts in 49 2/3 innings pitched) gets the start for the Cardinals, his seventh of the season.
+- Rom (0-2) starts for the Cardinals, his third of the season.

-- The right-hander's most recent time out was on Saturday against the Philadelphia Phillies, when he tossed 5 2/3 innings, surrendering five earned runs while giving up six hits.
+- The lefty last pitched on Sunday against the Philadelphia Phillies, when he went 5 1/3 innings, allowing two earned runs while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.